Anzen Chitai: 2010–present: Returning from hiatus

 On January 8, 2010, the band announced the resumption of their career along with making appearance on the television program Tokudane!.
 Switching back to Universal Music Japan (which has absorbed their former label Kitty Records and is the distributor of their pre-Sony Music Japan catalog) as their record label, a music video for their new single "Aoi Bara" was released.
 Their double A-side single "Aoi Bara/Wine Red no Kokoro (2010 version)" was released on March 3, 2010.
 Tamaki wrote the lyrics and music of "Aoi Bara."
 The single debuted at No. 9 on Oricon weekly charts, becoming their first Top 10 single in 21 years and 6 months since "Hohoemi ni Kanpai" in 1988.

 Anzen Chitai released Anzenchitai XI Starts "Mata ne...", their first album in nearly seven years, on May 26, 2010.
 They then released Anzen Chitai Hits on June 30, 2010.
 This album encapsulated the rerecorded versions of their singles throughout the 1980s.
 Their next studio album, Anzenchitai XII, was released on September 14, 2011, quickly followed by Anzenchitai XIII Junk just months later on November 16, 2011.
 The band's fourteenth studio album, Anzenchitai XIV ~The Saltmoderate Show~, was released on March 16, 2013.

 On December 23, 2022, it was announced that drummer Yuji Tanaka had died on December 17, at the age of 65.

-On March 12, 2025, guitarist Yutaka Takezawa revealed on Twitter that he had been diagnosed with esophageal cancer in 2021 and had undergone surgery and chemotherapy, and his illness had went into remission since then.
+On March 12, 2025, guitarist Yutaka Takezawa revealed on Twitter that he had been diagnosed with esophageal cancer in 2021 and had undergone surgery and chemotherapy, and his illness had gone into remission since then.